dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 [^8]: Fifty shades of testing?
 [^9]: I used stuff I learned from [Uncle Bob's videos on the subject](https://cleancoders.com/videos/clean-code/advanced-tdd)
 [^10]: We use [gometalinter](https://github.com/alecthomas/gometalinter) by the way.
+[^11]: You may wonder how I managed to write the contents of the `dev.py` file itself.
+Short answer: I used `CTRL-\`, which makes Python exit with a core dump and effectively exit the `while True` loop even though the code compiles.